dinesh06003/AWS-HandsOn-Projects/ApplicationLoadBalancer/ApplicationLoadBalancer.md

 # Creating an Application Load Balancer on AWS
-This tutorial will guide you through the process of creating an Application Load Balancer on AWS.
+This tutorial will guide you through the process of creating an Application Load Balancer on AWS and setting up an Auto Scaling group to ensure high availability and scalability.

 ## Prerequisites
 Before you begin, make sure you have the following:

-- An AWS account with appropriate permissions to create a load balancer, EC2 instances, and security groups.
+- An AWS account with appropriate permissions to create a load balancer, EC2 instances, security groups, and Auto Scaling groups.
 - An Amazon Machine Image (AMI) for the EC2 instances.
-In this tutorial, we will use the Amazon Linux 2 AMI (free tier eligible) with a t2.micro instance type.
+We will use the Amazon Linux 2 AMI (free tier eligible) with a t2.micro instance type.
 - A target group to register the EC2 instances with.

 ## Steps
 ### 1. Create a security group for the load balancer
 ### 2. Add inbound rules to the security group
-Add HTTP - All Traffic
+Add HTTP - All Traffic.

 ### 3. Create the Application Load Balancer
 Use the AWS Management Console to create the Application Load Balancer.
 Here are the values we'll use: